 EHS compliance is also critical to our operations.
-Each site Relevant programs for the handling of chemicals include the employs a management system approach, which includes European Registration, Evaluation, Authorization and Restriction regular information updates on legal changes and a compliance of Chemicals (REACH) initiative, the US EPA Toxic Substances Control Act (TSCA) and the California Safe Drinking Water and assurance mechanism with internal and external controls.
-Various sites have implemented a certified ISO 14001 system, which Toxic Enforcement Act (Proposition 65).
-Other countries are includes oversight of regulatory requirements.
-Additionally, we launching similar regulatory schemes, such as China-REACH, received assurance from a Swiss certification body that our Korea K-REACH, Turkey KKDIK and UK-REACH.
-These are ongoing Corporate EHS management system is fully aligned with ISO efforts, and we strive to comply with requirements, including 14001 and ISO 45001 standard requirements. those related to REACH substances of very high concern (SVHC).
-In addition, we use the Globally Harmonized System (GHS) for Product Compliance the classification, labeling and packaging of chemicals.
+Each site employs a management system approach, which includes regular information updates on legal changes and a compliance assurance mechanism with internal and external controls.
+Various sites have implemented a certified ISO 14001 system, which includes oversight of regulatory requirements.
+Additionally, we received assurance from a Swiss certification body that our Corporate EHS management system is fully aligned with ISO 14001 and ISO 45001 standard requirements.

+Product Compliance